thiagocrux/react-theme-switcher-demo/README.md

 # React Theme Switcher POC

-A proof of concept of a theme switcher made with React and TypeScript.
+A theme switcher demo made with React and TypeScript.

 ## Technologies